Kristinita/KristinitaPelican/content/Pages/About-for-developers.md

 <!-- [FIXME] gtools — https://github.com/chocolatey/chocolatey-package-requests/issues/532  -->

 !!! warning
 	Windows users needs also manually add path to *LocalAppVeyor.exe* — *%USERPROFILE%/.dotnet/tools* — as value of *PATH* environment variable.
-Use [Rapid Environment Editor](https://ru.stackoverflow.com/a/596341/199934) or [pathed](http://www.p-nand-q.com/download/gtools/pathed.html).
-Don't use *SETX*, [you can lose](https://stackoverflow.com/a/28778358/5951529) your *PATH* data.
+Use [Rapid Environment Editor](https://ru.stackoverflow.com/a/596341/199934) or [pathed](http://www.p-nand-q.com/download/gtools/pathed.html). don’t use *SETX*, [you can lose](https://stackoverflow.com/a/28778358/5951529) your *PATH* data.

 <a id="Windows-1"></a>
 ### Windows